jolaboffice/ReadL-seq/README.md

 The repository includes example λ DNA data (POD5 and FASTA) and corresponding output files generated from the example pipeline.

+## Analysis scripts

+Additional scripts for downstream analysis are provided in the `scripts/analysis` directory:

+- `detect_signal_drop.py`: per-position signal drop detection using threshold-based methods
+- `roc_curve.py`: ROC analysis for BiotinScore threshold optimization
+- `hg002_analysis.py`: genome-wide analysis of DNA damage distribution in human data

+These scripts were used for generating figures and validation analyses in the study and are not required for running the core pipeline.

 ## Notes